-The truth is- I usually just chose: pretty cards.
-Although this year (Caution: Spoiler alert) I went with Charlie Brown.
-I can’t say WHICH Charlie Brown cards I sent- Because I ran out half way through- and had to go back to the store.
-THEY WERE OUT OF THE ONES I CHOSE.
-So..
-I had to buy different ones. *gasp* my cards are not all the same.
-Some people may feel slighted.
-Or puffed up by the one I sent to them…. some may be upset they weren’t in the first batch…..as if they were called out in the first round of a Christmas Card Reality show— and then “saved’” at the last minute.
-I chose Charlie Brown- because really- Linus can apparently quote scripture without being offensive.
+Anyway- I had to buy different ones. *gasp* my cards are not all the same.
+I’m afraid some people may feel slighted.
+Or puffed up by the one I sent to them…. some may be upset they weren’t in the first batch…..like they were called out in the first round of a Christmas Card Reality show— and then “saved'” at the last minute.
+I chose Charlie Brown- because apparently- only Linus can apparently quote scripture without being offensive.
 Unless you’re offended by Linus.
 Or his blanket.
 Then: I’m sorry.
 (For you- not to you.. cause really…..
 LINUS?
 Sheesh. touchy.
 Get a grip.)
 This years cards= not Charlie Brown.

 Then… I have to remember how to do a mail merge.
 GAH.
 This causes me to move a step closer to the looney-bin.
 Every.
 Time.
 (Please- have you seen my handwriting?
 I have to print the labels or the USPS would be brought to it’s knees trying to read my scribbles…it’s a public service not laziness.Be glad I sign the inside.
 It’s a gift of a riddle you have to figure out… “Who’s this from? ” a nice distraction as you’re trying to wrap gifts and clean toilets… you’re welcome.
 It can even be used as a family game night….”
 Can you read this?
 Candy bar for the first to interpret!)
 The mail merge is just the beginning.